Epilators… I’m not going to lie, when I think of epilators I think of slow pain.

 - To Sum It All Up

-An epilator is a small electrical appliance, a beauty device, designed to remove unwanted hair from legs, underarms, bikini area and more.
-An epilator plucks the hair from the root.
+An epilator is a small electrical appliance designed to remove unwanted hair.
+An epilator plucks the hair from the root the same as waxing but without the mess or skin irritation.

 It usually has a rotating head with between 6 and 48 tweezers, depending on the model.
-They are usually battery powered or plug into a wall outlet.
+They are usually battery-powered or plugged into a wall outlet.

 Well, the best way to answer that is to just show you the pros and cons of different hair removal methods.